Krishna-Prakaash/Projectwork2/README.md

 ## DEVELOPING AN AI-BASED INTERACTIVE VIRTUAL ASSISTANT FOR THE DEPARTMENT OF JUSTICE’S WEBSITE
-Small description about the project like one below
-The integration of a chatbot within a hostel booking system, aimed at streamlining the reservation process for students and improving the overall user experience.
+The development of an AI-based interactive virtual assistant for the Department of Justice’s website aims to streamline legal assistance by providing users with instant responses to inquiries, guiding them through legal procedures, and assisting with document submissions.
+This chatbot enhances accessibility, improves efficiency, and ensures a seamless user experience for the public.

 ## About
-The development of an AI-based interactive virtual assistant for the Department of Justice’s website aims to enhance user experience by providing quick and accurate responses to legal inquiries, guiding users through legal procedures, and assisting with document submissions.
-This virtual assistant leverages natural language processing (NLP) to ensure seamless interaction, improving accessibility and efficiency for the public.
+The AI-based interactive virtual assistant for the Department of Justice’s website is designed to enhance user engagement by providing real-time legal assistance.
+Using advanced Natural Language Processing (NLP), the chatbot can answer queries, guide users through legal procedures, and facilitate document submissions.
+It ensures accessibility, efficiency, and transparency, reducing manual workload while offering 24/7 support.
+This project showcases the integration of AI in the legal sector to improve public services and user experience.

 ## Features
 -Utilizes advanced natural language processing (NLP) for accurate legal query responses.